dcbriccetti/RoomHelper-3000/README.md

-# Room Helper 3000
+# RoomHelper 3000

+A webapp to manage a class of students in a computer lab.

-Shows where the students are in a large computer lab, and calls on them randomly.
+- shows where the students are sitting
+- calls on them randomly
+- lets them indicate they need help or are done with the current task